Community Grants Program

 Catalyst Cohort

-The Catalyst Cohort is a peer-learning program designed to help Network Partners strengthen organizational resilience.
-Selected participants will engage in organizational self-assessments, monthly learning sessions, and a final in-person gathering, while receiving $25,000 to implement strategies that increase their organization’s resilience.
-The application window runs from mid-April through June 2nd and monthly cohort gatherings are expected to start in August 2025.
+The Catalyst Cohort is a peer-learning program designed to help Network Partners share and receive organizational best practices or systems for greater resiliency.
+Selected participants will engage in organizational self-assessments, monthly learning sessions, and a final in-person gathering, while receiving $20,000 to implement strategies that increase their organization’s resilience.
+This year’s application window is expected to take place from mid-February to mid-March.
+The 2026 Cohort sessions will happen monthly from April-November 2026.

-The first step in engaging with the Catalyst Cohort is completing a brief organizational self-assessment.
+The first step in engaging with the Catalyst Cohort is to complete a brief organizational self-assessment.
 If the assessment determines a strong fit for this year’s focus, you will receive an email with the full application.
-Read more about the Catalyst Cohort.

-Through Vermonters Feeding Vermonters Mini Grants, Vermont Foodbank network and community partners are awarded grant funding to purchase fresh Vermont-grown produce, meat, dairy, and eggs directly from local farmers.
+Through Vermonters Feeding Vermonters Grants, Vermont Foodbank network partners are awarded grant funding to purchase fresh Vermont-grown produce, meat, dairy, eggs, maple syrup, honey, cider, and vinegar directly from local farmers.

 Thanks so much for your generous grant.
 A good tractor with a rototiller will mean more tilled land and more vegetables for needy families.
 This year we had a bigger garden and gave out more vegetables than any other year so far.”